Six-Point AdS Gluon Amplitudes from Flat Space and Factorization: Kinematics

 where we have absorbed the $SU(2)_R$ indices by contracting them with R-symmetry polarization spinors

+Compared to correlators with spinning operator insertions, the scalar correlator (\ref{defG6}) is kinematically simpler but captures essential features of AdS scattering.
 We will focus on tree level in AdS.
 Then fermionic fields will not be exchanged and therefore are irrelevant.
 As on the LHS of (\ref{defG6}), we will often suppress the color indices to lighten the notation.
 But the color structures are described in the same way as in flat-space gluon amplitudes and are given by cubic tree color diagrams (Fig. \ref{fig:color}).
 Note that via the Jacobi identity, the snowflake diagrams

 can be expressed in terms of the comb diagrams